 We receive compensation from our advertising partners for links on the blog.
 Here’s our full Advertiser Policy.

-Does the idea of applying for a credit card make you flinch?
+Does the idea of applying for a travel or miles credit card make you flinch?
 Is your history littered with late payments and missed payments?
 Or have you never had a credit card before and you can’t seem to get approved?
 Having bad credit or no credit can be a real hindrance in accessing the financing conveniences of modern life.

 However, there is one some smaller step that can build your credit back up, or for the first time.
 By being added as an authorized user to an existing account, you have the possibility of helping your credit report and therefore credit score.
 However, if not managed properly, it could have the opposite effect.
 This article will guide you through some key information to ensure you get the help and not the hurt.
 So, does adding an authorized user hurt or help your credit score?